ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.rest-api/README.md

 - `http://ipaddress:8093/v1/state/system.adapter.rest-api.0.memHeapTotal` - read state as JSON
 - `http://ipaddress:8093/v1/state/system.adapter.rest-api.0.memHeapTotal/plain` - read state as string (only value)
 - `http://ipaddress:8093/v1/state/system.adapter.rest-api.0.memHeapTotal?value=5` - write state with GET (only for back compatibility with simple-api)
-- `http://ipaddress:8093/v1/sendto/javascript.0?message=toScript&data={"message":"MESSAGE","data":"FROM REST-API"}` - send message to javascript.0 in script `scriptName`
+- `http://ipaddress:8093/v1/sendto/javascript.0?message=toScript&data={"message":"MESSAGE","data":"FROM REST-API"}` - send a message to javascript.0 in script `scriptName`

-## Subscribe on state or object changes
+## Subscribe to the state's or object's changes
 Your application could get notifications by every change of the state or object.

-For that your application must provide an HTTP(S) end-point to accept the updates.
+For that, your application must provide an HTTP(S) end-point to accept the updates.

 Example in node.js see here [demoNodeClient.js](examples/demoNodeClient.js)

 ## Long polling
-This adapter supports subscribe on data changes via long polling.
+This adapter supports a subscribing on data changes via long polling.

 Example for browser could be found here: [demoNodeClient.js](examples/demoBrowserClient.html)

 ## Web extension
-This adapter can run as web-extension.
-In this case the path is available under http://iipaddress:8082/rest
+This adapter can run as a web extension.
+In this case, the path is available under http://iipaddress:8082/rest

 ## Notice
 - `POST` is always for creating a resource (does not matter if it was duplicated)